Haad Yao beach has a straightforward layout with no curves. It stretches for about 2,300 feet (700 metres) between Sri Thanu and Haad Salad beaches.

 - No Name Bungalow Haad Yao

-I stayed near the border between Haad Son and Haad Yao Beaches, at Haad Son Resort, but it’s located up on a hill.
+I stayed right on the border between Haad Son and Haad Yao beaches at Haad Son Resort but it’s located on a hill.

-I also stayed at Sea Through, where people often park their scooters and walk to the beach.
-It’s a great, convenient place.
-You can stay in the main hotel building (where I stayed—here’s my review) or in one of the bungalows.
+I also stayed at Sea Through hotel where people usually park their bikes and then walk to the beach.
+A good convenient place.
+You can stay either in the hotel building (I stayed there, here’s my review) or in a bungalow.